 Once the terms have been agreed to secure the property you are then required to pay the Holding Deposit (as detailed in our fees sections below) by bank transfer and sign our Holding Deposit & Referencing Fee Receipt & Agreed Terms form (within 48hrs of payment of your application fee).
 This holding fee shows your commitment to proceeding with the property and we will then take the property off market.
 In some cases a guarantor may be needed, we will be able to advise you of this at the time of negotiating your tenancy terms.
 If a guarantor is not possible the landlord may require the rent to be paid in advance on commencement of tenancy.

-Goodlord who complete our referencing will usually require you to provide the following:
+Our referencing company will usually require you to provide the following:

 Once references have all been approved we will email you advance copies of all the tenancy documentation so that you can read these in advance of signing them in our office on the day of your move in.
 The tenancy agreement will need to be signed by all parties and the first months rent plus deposit will be required in our account 24hrs before your move in date.